kadykovev/kadykovev/README.md

 ## My Portfolio

-[Brain-games](https://github.com/kadykovev/brain-games ).
-A console application of 5 different mini-games, which include tasks that test knowledge in the logical and arithmetic directions.
+[Brain-games](https://github.com/kadykovev/brain-games ) - A console application of 5 different mini-games, which include tasks that test knowledge in the logical and arithmetic directions.

-[Difference- calculator](https://github.com/kadykovev/difference-calculator ).
-A command-line utility for detecting differences between two data structures (JSON or YAML format files).
+[Difference- calculator](https://github.com/kadykovev/difference-calculator ) - A command-line utility for detecting differences between two data structures (JSON or YAML format files).

-[Page-analyzer](https://github.com/kadykovev/page-analyzer ).
-A web application that allows you to analyze the URL.
-Its availability, response code, h1, title, description, and saving this data to the database.
+[Page-analyzer](https://github.com/kadykovev/page-analyzer ) - A full-fledged web application that executes queries over the network and stores data in a database.

 ## My Contacts
 <p>